Gimmick (professional wrestling): Money-based characters (Evil billionaire/Millionaire tyrant)

-The evil billionaire/millionaire tyrant character works well as a villain — due to the jealousy of the fans who want the things "money can't buy" for themselves which they can't afford — in contrast to professional wrestling's working-class fan-base.
-It is because of this audience that Dusty Rhodes' Common Man or "American Dream" was highly successful with the crowds.
+The wealthy tyrant character works well as a villain in wrestling — it mirrors real-class friction — in contrast to professional wrestling's working-class fan-base.
+It is because of this audience that Dusty Rhodes' Common Man or "American Dream" was successful with the crowds.

 The original gimmick of this type was created by "Million Dollar Man" Ted DiBiase, which consequently inspired wrestlers like his son, which includes being owners of the promotion, like Mr. McMahon and his family (including his son and daughter (since they are the real owners of WWE)), and most recently, "The Dream" Velveteen Dream, and stables The Diamond Exchange, The Beverly Brothers, The Million Dollar Corporation, Money Inc., Beer Money, Inc., and most recently, The Prime Time Players, The Street Profits, and The Hurt Business.
 JBL used his real-life work as Wall Street investor as base for his JBL character.